SupercomputingWales/slurm_advanced_topics/_episodes/08-packages.md

 Where `<package>` is the name of the package.
 The packages can be found using the Python Package Index or [PyPI](https://pypi.org).

-The main concept for the user is to use `--user` that places the package in `$HOME` in this case in `$HOME/.local/lib/python3.7/site-packages`.
-This is automatically in the searchpath for Python when importing the module.

 ### Example

-To install a rather unhelpful `hello-world` package, run
+To install a rather unhelpful `hello-world` package into a virtual environment, activate your virtual environment and run

 ~~~
-$ pip3 install --user pip-hello-world
+$ pip install pip-hello-world
 ~~~
 {: .language-bash}